-Getting off to a good start 2020 – A guide for those students just starting out, or returning for a new study year, who want to get off to the best start possible.
-This should still be mostly appropriate for students starting in 2021 🙂
+Getting off to a good start 2022 – A guide for those students just starting out, or returning for a new study year, who want to get off to the best start possible.
+Incorporates our self-care and evidence-based study tips guides along with some new information.

 A guide to self-improvement – Whether you’ve realised it or not, you are at uni to build a better version of yourself.
 In this guide we dig into the process of self-improvement so you can get better at getting better!